coupergateway/couper-examples/error-handling-ba/README.md

 # Error Handling

+Errors can occur in various places: due to invalid client requests or problems on the backend and network side.
+Couper specifies some generic error categories (like `configuration`, `server`, `backend` or `access_control`) to help you identify the occurring problems faster.

-In this example we demonstrate how you can create custom errors for a specific access control by configuring an `error_handler` block.
+In this example we show Couper's standard error handling and demonstrate how you can create custom errors for a specific access control by configuring an `error_handler` block.

 Suppose, we have an endpoint `/test` which we protect with a basic_auth access control: